 Death of Rolf Franck.
 Leadership transition to his only son Heinrich Franck.

 Completion of the original shops refurbishment, which was rebuilt as close to the original as possible and introducing the new shoe and women‘s wear department on the 1st floor.

 Grand opening of the shoe shop "Crossfords Number One" in the "Colonnaden 21".

 Just on time for the 170th birthday the clothing magazine reopens after a 5 day closure to shine with new lighting, fresh paint and refurnishing of some of the old furniture.

 Close-down of the shoe store "Crossford‘s Number One" for concentrating the whole shoe programm at the main store.

-We are always on the look for new, interesting and high quality products.
-No matter if it`s clothing, shoes or other accessories.
-Anything that is passionately made and lovingly selected is just perfect for our shop, if the price is in a reasonable proportion the the product.
-We also like searching underneath the radar and at a wider picture inside our branch.
+We are always on the look out for new, interesting and high quality products.
+No matter if it's clothing, shoes or other accessories.
+Anything that is passionately made and lovingly selected is just perfect for our shop, if the price is in a reasonable proportion to the product.
+We also like searching beneath the radar and love looking at the wider picture inside our branch of industry.
 Not just going for the "big players" but also looking at smaller companies and finding new solutions for problems in the past.
-We also value the fact of good consultation and are even happy to let you leave without buying anything than trying to sell you something that clearly doesn't suit you or makes feel rather uncomfortable.
+We also value good consultation and are even happy to let you leave without buying anything, than trying to sell you something that clearly doesn't suit you or makes feel rather uncomfortable.
 Besides, not everything suits everyone and we surely wouldn't want to try and change your personality, but cement it with the way you dress.
 Of course or main goal is to make you feel happy, comfortable and hopefully make you want to come back and pay us a visit anytime again in the future.